by Sarah Sweeney, Marketing Assistant at Aurion Learning.

 It is widely recognised that adding interactive activities in eLearning are no longer optional extras, but essential to effective learning.
-However, it is important that the addition of game like elements into the eLearning programme are only applied in the context of the programme that allow the learner the opportunity to apply their retained knowledge to live situations, rather than distract and dazzle learners with wizardry from the overall learning goal.
+However, it is important that the addition of game-like elements into the eLearning programme is only applied in the context of the programme that allows the learner the opportunity to apply their retained knowledge to live situations, rather than distract and dazzle learners with wizardry from the overall learning goal.

 “The global market for gamification apps and services will grow to $2.8 billion by 2016.”